National Museum in Copenhagen

 Museums in the heart of Copenhagen

-The National Museum of Denmark have clearly marked labels in English with information about the exhibitions.
-The entrance is free and guided tours are available, but tours should be booked in advance.
-If you are staying at the Park Inn by Radisson Copenhagen Airport hotel, Copenhagen city centre is just 12 minutes away.
+The National Museum of Denmark have clearly marked displays in English with information about the exhibitions.
+The entrance is free and guided tours are available but should be booked in advance.
+If you are staying at the Park Inn by Radisson Copenhagen Airport Hotel, the city center and the museum is less than 15 minutes away.
 In order to fully explore the city’s culture and heritage make sure you visit the National Museum of Denmark.